elysium-suite/aeacus/docs/hints.md

 Hints are a way to help make images more approachable.

 You can add a conditional hint or a check-wide hint.
-A conditional hint is printed when the condition is executed and fails.
-Make sure you understand the check precedence; this can be trickey, as sometimes your check is NOT executed ([read about conditions](conditions.md)).
+A conditional hint is printed when that specific condition is executed and fails.
+Make sure you understand the check precedence; this can be tricky, as sometimes your check is NOT executed ([read about conditions](conditions.md)).

 Example conditional hint:
 ```